 Angus Maddison was a specialist on quantitative macroeconomic history.
 He was one of the world’s most important economic historians and his work provided the foundation for the data on civilisation’s economic development through the last millennium, on which The Jolly Pilgrim draws.

 Lawrence Keeley is professor of archaeology at the University of Illinois.
 He was one of the key academics to first demonstrate the decline of violence since prehistory (summarised in his book War Before Civilisation).
-His work challenged the previously oft-accepted notion that civilisation was degenerative to the human spirit – an idea entirely embraced in The Jolly Pilgrim.
+His work challenged the previously oft-accepted notion that civilisation was degenerative to the human spirit – a challenge to oft-accepted thinking entirely embraced in The Jolly Pilgrim.